secure-77/G19AppletLuncher/README.md

 `C:\Users\<UserName>\AppData\Local\Logitech\Logitech Gaming Software\settings.json`

-So fix this by simple deleting all json objects with the name "App Luncher", donst worry, the next start of G19AppletLuncher.exe will create a new one.
+So fix this by simple deleting all json objects with the name "App Luncher", dont worry, the next start of G19AppletLuncher.exe will create a new one.

 Example entry from settings.json
 ```json